TUI & Dashboard

 | UserPrompt | Your input, right-aligned with > gutter |

-| AssistantText | Response with teal │ gutter, meta tag header, markdown highlighting |
+| AssistantText | Response with teal │ gutter, meta header, and markdown highlighting |

-| ToolCard | Collapsible card: tool name + glyph, args summary, result preview |
+| ToolCard | Collapsible card: tool name, args summary, and result preview |

-| SystemNotification | System messages (compaction, errors) |
+| SystemNotification | System messages such as compaction and errors |

-| LifecycleEvent | Single-line status: turn separators, state changes |
+| LifecycleEvent | Single-line status changes and turn transitions |

 | TurnSeparator | Thin horizontal rule between turns |

-Tool Cards
+Tool cards

 Expansion